lnkhamalah/medical-transportation-system-design/05-System-Architecture/03-high-level-architecture.md

 - Status transitions
 - Enforcement of role permissions
 - Enforcement of tenant isolation
+- Cancellation request workflow enforcement
+- Same-day cancellation restriction logic
+- Asynchronous event publishing for notification dispatch

 This layer centralizes all business rules and prevents direct database access from clients.

+All cancellation requests initiated by facility users are treated as request-based state transitions.

+Same-day cancellation attempts are automatically denied and instruct the facility to contact dispatch by phone.
+This prevents operational disruption when dispatch staff may not be actively monitoring the portal.

+Approved cancellations trigger asynchronous notification events to both the dispatcher and the listed contact.

 The serverless model was selected due to event-driven workload characteristics and low steady-state compute demand.